kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

 ## Summary

-We intend to introduce a version compatibility and emulation options to Kubernetes control plane components to make upgrades safer by increasing the granularity of steps available to cluster administrators.
+We intend to introduce version compatibility and emulation options to Kubernetes control plane components to make upgrades safer by increasing the granularity of steps available to cluster administrators.
 We will introduce `--emulation-version` flag to emulate the behavior (APIs, features, ...) of a